ecphp/php-intro/src/functions-arguments.md

 ---

-A **pure** function is a function which return the same value given the same arguments.
+A **pure** function is a function which returns the same value given the same arguments.

 **Pro tip**: Use them as much as possible!

 ---

 Types may be specified for the arguments or the return of the function.

 PHP will automatically assert the type of data passed or returned by the function.